 Senior post-holders, the Principal and Vice Principal, have always been paid in line with decisions taken by the Remuneration Committee.
-The remuneration committee agreed that there would be no increase in the Principal and Vice Principal's remuneration for the year ended July 2016.
+The remuneration committee agreed that there would be a 1% pay increase in the Principal and Vice Principal's remuneration for the year ended July 2017.